DunZhang/DomainSpecificThesaurus/README.rst

     >>> # extract domain thesauruss
     >>> dst.extract()

+If you don't have any datasets, you can run this code:
 The code design is flexible, you can replace the default `function class` with your own `function class` to get a better performance.
 You can can find more usages in https://github.com/DunZhang/DomainSpecificThesaurus/blob/master/docs/notebooks